 PREVIOUSLY PUBLISHED TO EXAMINER

 It’s been a week since the release of WebDAM’s latest features to their brand management solution, Brand Connect.
-On Tuesday, May 3, Examiner sat down with Jody Vandergriff, Co-Founder
+On Tuesday, May 3, Examiner sat down with Jody Vandergriff, Co-Founder and CEO of WebDAM, to find out more about this game-changing platform and how it not only affects marketing teams and designers, but how it’s creating impact for the enterprise with individual contributors all over the globe!

 As globalization takes over the business world, the standard multinational organization is finding itself competing with scalable business structures that have centralized headquarters and thousands of work-at-home contributors.
 Some of these companies don’t even have a central headquarter location.
 The multinational now has to work in double time, making sure that overheads are covered in each location, while innovating to protect their position in the marketplace and keeping with consistency across the board.